joeledwards/cogs-sensor-demo/README.md

-# Demo of Cogs message broker on events from sensors attached to a Raspberry Pi.
+# Demo of Cogs message broker on sensor-driven events from a Raspberry Pi.

 ## Overview

 This is a demo of Cogs' campaign-driven message delivery based on sensor data.
-The fully-integrated example involes a Lego Technic truck with multiple on-board sensors which tripped by various physical interactions with the vehicle.
+The fully-integrated example involes a Lego Technic truck with multiple on-board sensors which are tripped by various physical interactions with the vehicle.
 Changes in state trigger the delivery of a value to Cogs via the POST /event route.
 Rules defined in multiple campaigns determine which (if any) message should be delivered to subscribers.